dreaminforce/LWCLab/README.md

-# LWable
+# LWCLab

-LWable lets you describe a Lightning Web Component in natural language and preview usable source code in seconds.
+LWCLab lets you describe a Lightning Web Component in natural language and preview usable source code in seconds.
 The project couples a Lightning Web Runtime (LWR) single-page app with a lightweight Node API that can call either OpenAI or Google Gemini based on the model toggle in the UI.

 [LWable.webm](https://github.com/user-attachments/assets/7b59522d-a3e2-4e45-a3bd-223e5dcfbf8a)